cattermelon-xyz/syncvote/README.md

 # syncvote-fe

-Front end for SyncVote project
+Repo for SyncVote: Front end and Edge functions.